Mutual Street Arena: History

 Arena Gardens was initially home to two new teams in the National Hockey Association (NHA): the Toronto Hockey Club and the Tecumseh Hockey Club.
 Delays in construction meant that the teams could not play in the 1911–12 season, as was originally scheduled.
 The 12 miles of piping for the artificial ice was installed improperly and had to be reinstalled in December 1912.
 The first professional ice hockey game in the building was on December 21, 1912, an exhibition between the Montreal Canadiens and Montreal Wanderers.
 Sprague Cleghorn was suspended for four weeks and fined $65 by the NHA for assaulting the Canadiens' Newsy Lalonde in the game.
 The first official game was on December 25, 1912, a game between the Canadiens and the Torontos.
 Upon the suspension of the NHA in 1917, the professional franchise of the new National Hockey League (NHL) for Toronto was operated by the Toronto Arena itself.
 The franchise was operated by the Arena for two years before being sold to become the Toronto St. Patricks.
 The St. Pats became the Toronto Maple Leafs in 1927 and played at Arena Gardens until the completion of Maple Leaf Gardens in 1931.
 Until 1923, the Arena was the only facility east of Manitoba with artificial ice-making capability.
 With this in mind, the St. Pats often let other teams use the Arena as a neutral site during the early and late months of the season when it was usually too warm for proper ice.

 The year 1922 saw the first professional wrestling bout at the Arena, between former world champion Stanislaus Zbyszko and Canadian champion George Walker.
 Professional wrestling would continue at the Arena until 1938.
 Promoter Ivan Mickailof began promoting weekly shows in 1929.
 Some of the names that Mickailof presented at the Arena included Strangler Lewis and Toots Mondt, as well as reigning world champions Gus Sonnenberg, Ed Don George, Henri Deglane, Jim Londos, Ali Baba, Vic Christie, Everett Marshall and Billy Weidner, who all defended their titles at the Arena.

 On February 8, 1923, the first radio broadcast of an ice hockey game was made from the Arena by the Toronto Daily Star's CFCA radio station.
 Norman Albert did the play-by-play of the third period of a game between North Toronto and Midland, won by North Toronto 16–4.
 Later that season, Foster Hewitt made his first radio broadcasts from the Arena, also on CFCA.
 A game on February 14, 1923, between the Toronto St. Pats and Ottawa Senators was the first NHL game broadcast on radio.
-The Stanley Cup Finals was played at Arena Gardens four times: 1914, 1918, 1920 and 1922.
+The Stanley Cup Final was played at Arena Gardens four times: 1914, 1918, 1920 and 1922.
 Arena Gardens also hosted the Memorial Cup finals nine times from 1919 to 1931.
 The Gardens also hosted the Allan Cup final series.
 A 1931 game between the Montreal Canadiens and the Maple Leafs was filmed by the National Film Board of Canada.